50 Secrets Your Pet Won’t Tell You

 You think my tail wagging is always an invitation for you to pet me more.
 Wrong!

 Italian researchers found that dogs wag their tails slightly to the right when they see something they like and to the left when they’re confronted with something they want to back away from.
+Don’t miss the first 8 things you need to do when learning how to train puppy.

 You might buy any old dog-grooming brush at the pet store…